dasch-swiss/dsp-api/README.md

 ## Try it out

-### Run the Knora API server
+### Run DSP-API

-Run the following to create a test repository and load some test data into the triplestore:
+Create a test repository and load some test data into the triplestore:

 ```shell
 make init-db-test
 ```

-Then we need to start knora-api after loading the data:
+Start DSP-API after loading the data:

 ```shell
 make stack-up
 ```

-Then try opening [http://localhost:3333/v2/resources/http%3A%2F%2Frdfh.ch%2F0803%2Fc5058f3a](http://localhost:3333/v2/resources/http%3A%2F%2Frdfh.ch%2F0803%2Fc5058f3a) in a web browser.
+Open [http://localhost:3333/v2/resources/http%3A%2F%2Frdfh.ch%2F0803%2Fc5058f3a](http://localhost:3333/v2/resources/http%3A%2F%2Frdfh.ch%2F0803%2Fc5058f3a) in a web browser.
 You should see a response in JSON-LD describing a book.

 On first installation, errors similar to the following can come up:
 ```
 error decoding 'Volumes[0]': invalid spec: :/fuseki:delegated: empty section between colons
 ```
-To solve this you need to deactivate Docker Compose V2.
-This can be done in Docker Desktop either by unchecking the "Use Docker Compose V2"-flag under "Preferences/General" or by running
+To solve this, you need to deactivate Docker Compose V2.
+This can be done in Docker Desktop either by unchecking the "Use Docker Compose V2" flag under "Preferences > General" or by running
  ```
 docker-compose disable-v2
 ```

-To shut down the Knora-Stack:
+Shut down DSP-API:

 ```shell
 make stack-down